andrwbrntt/Portfolio/Sales Award Banquet/README.md

 5. **The MVP Award**
    - The most revenue sold with the highest sale accuracy and customer satisfaction
+   - Revenue should weigh 50%, accuracy & satisfaction 25% each
    - Wins a 4 day, all expenses paid trip to Bora Bora